-The School for Field Studies (SFS) Sustaining Tropical Ecosystems: Biodiversity, Conservation, and Development Summer program offers two four-credit courses that may be taken individually or back to back to provide a thorough introduction to the sustainability of tropical ecosystems, as well as field research techniques for addressing conservation questions.In Session I: Sustaining Tropical Ecosystems: Biodiversity, Conservation, and Development, students will explore and address key aspects of sustainable development strategies in Costa Rica and the most pressing challenges at the intersection between conservation and economic development.
+The School for Field Studies (SFS) Sustaining Tropical Ecosystems summer program offers two four-credit courses that may be taken individually or back-to-back to provide a thorough introduction to the sustainability of tropical ecosystems, as well as field research techniques for addressing conservation questions.In Session I: Sustaining Tropical Ecosystems: Biodiversity, Conservation, and Development, students will explore and address key aspects of sustainable development strategies in Costa Rica and the most pressing challenges at the intersection between conservation and economic development.

 This summer course can be taken individually or in combination with Applied Research Techniques and Strategies Toward Sustainability in Costa Rica in Session II.
 Students participating in both sessions are eligible for a $500 discount.

-STUDENT RESEARCHStudent research will focus on examining the impacts of development on the environment and on society by understanding key historical and current aspects of sustainable development strategies in Costa Rica, coupled with knowledge of tropical ecosystem function and connectivity.
-Field exercises and lectures introduce students to models of economic development and biodiversity conservation in and around Costa Rica's protected areas and provide a practical introduction to research design and methods for achieving conservation goals in Costa Rica.
+Students explore and address key features of sustainable development strategies in Costa Rica and the most pressing challenges at the intersection between conservation and economic development.
+Understanding historical and current aspects of sustainable development strategies in Costa Rica, coupled with knowledge of tropical ecosystem function and connectivity, allows students to understand the impacts of development on the environment and on society.
+Field exercises and lectures introduce students to models of economic development and biodiversity conservation in and around Costa Rica’s protected areas.
+A short field research project provides a practical introduction to research design and methods for achieving conservation goals.

 BENEFITS OF TAKING BOTH COURSES